colygon/glean-devrel/docs/gleeees-prd.md

 - ❌ Dated UI
 - ❌ Limited to EC2

-**Warplets Advantages:**
+**Gleeees Advantages:**
 - ✅ Local terminal experience (not browser)
-- ✅ Full Warp features (AI, workflows, etc.)
+- ✅ Full Glean features (AI, workflows, etc.)
 - ✅ Multi-cloud (eventually)
-- ✅ Warp Drive integration
+- ✅ Glean Drive integration
-- ✅ Auto-Warpify (no setup)
+- ✅ Auto-Gleanify (no setup)

 ### Technical FAQ

 **Q: Why Docker instead of VMs?**
 A: Faster startup (<30s vs 2-3min), cheaper, easier to template, portable.

-**Q: How does auto-Warpify work?**
+**Q: How does auto-Gleanify work?**
-A: Warp agent runs in container, detects SSH connection, initializes Warpify protocol automatically.
+A: Glean agent runs in container, detects SSH connection, initializes Gleanify protocol automatically.

 **Q: Can I use my own Docker images?**
 A: Phase 2 feature.
 MVP uses official templates only.

-**Q: What happens to my code when Warplet is destroyed?**
+**Q: What happens to my code when Gleeee is destroyed?**
 A: Ephemeral by default (code is lost).
 Use persistent volumes or sync to Git.

-**Q: Can I access Warplet from non-Warp terminal?**
+**Q: Can I access Gleeee from non-Glean terminal?**
 A: Yes, standard SSH works.
-You just lose Warp features.
+You just lose Glean features.

 **Q: Support for GPU instances?**
 A: Yes, users can select any instance type their cloud provider offers.